elias-pschernig/Shitty-Novel/book.md

 While it seems like a crazy idea, I decide to climb up and follow the secret passage.
 Standing on the toilet seat, I grab on to the edge of the square opening in the ceiling and try to pull myself up.
 And then realize that getting into that opening - will be hard.
 There is nothing to hold on inside, but carefully stepping onto the toilet tank and a cabinet on the wall I manage to climb in.
 And hit my head hard.
 I'm in some narrow quadratic tube, slowly crawling forward.
 There's not enough space to turn around.
 After a while there is a junction, with paths leading to the left and right.
 I decide to continue on straight ahead.
 I encounter several more junctions - then suddenly the tube starts sloping downwards.
 When it gets so steep that I have a hard time holding on I decide it's safer to crawl backwards and try one of the junctions - but that moment I slip and start sliding down.
 I desperately try to hold on to the walls, but it's too late - I slide down a winding path, then finally fall through an opening.
 I'm in what appears to be a small basement room.
 I can't see a ceiling but a diffuse light from above dimly lits the room.
 Leaning against the opposite wall there's a skeleton sitting.
 "Must be Mac."
 I think.

+# Chapter 5

+I make a brief mental note to *always* pick up blueprints of a place before I head there, any time in the future.
+I know it's a silly thought, but now I was wishing that I had a map of those vents.

+Tears well in my eyes at the sight of the skeleton.
+I hope that Dr. Alecan isn't a secret murderer- it is no good to have secret fuzzy feelings for a murderer.
+My chest is tight and I can barely breathe - both from stress, panic, and well as the mold.

+I study the basement walls - this whole room is maybe the size of a walk-in closet.
+Besides Mac, there are some old, yellowed books in stacks, a keg with a skull and crossbones painted on it, and an old, super-heterodyne radio.
+There were no apparent doors.